Guide to Virginia’s COVID-19 Individual and Corporate Relief Programs

 Any income tax payments due during the time period of April 1, 2020, to June 1, 2020, will now be due on June 1, 2020.
 This includes individual and corporate income taxes paid to Virginia Tax.
 All income tax filing deadlines remain the same, including the May 1, 2020 individual income tax filing due date.

-Late payment penalties will not be charged if payments are made by June 1, 2020.
-However, interest will still accrue, so if you can pay by the original filing due date, you should.
+Late payment penalties and interest will not be charged if payments are made by June 1, 2020.
 For more information, see Virginia Tax Bulletin 20-4: Income Tax Payment Extension and Penalty Waiver in Response to the COVID-19 Crisis.